-I am a Senior PM who has spent the last several years building AI and data products in a regulated environment, and what I am about to describe is a pattern I have watched repeat itself.
 The push is almost always top down.
 Leadership decides the organization needs to be doing AI, sets a target, and the teams below them start building.
 The problem is that the demand for most of what gets built was never really there.
 A goal was set and the goal was activity.
-Part of what drives this is that leadership is competing internally to show leadership above them how they are pushing the AI agenda.
-The result is a race to ship more and ship faster, and nobody stops to ask whether any of it is working.
+Leadership is competing internally to show leadership above them how they are pushing the AI agenda, and the result is a race to ship more and ship faster where nobody stops to ask whether any of it is working.

 Racing stripes on a Honda Accord